Franco Laguna Correa

 He was awarded in 2012 the National Literary Prize of the North American Academy of the Spanish Language (ANLE), an institution based in New York City.
 In 2013, he received the International Poetry Prize of the Autonomous University of Aguascalientes.
 In 2016, Laguna Correa was one of the recipients of The Fuerza Award, a social recognition for his intellectual activism in the Pittsburgh area granted by The City of Pittsburgh, the collective Café con Leche, and The Latin American Cultural Union (LACU).
 The Chicago Review of Books recommended his book Crush Me (a broken novel) for the 2017 National Poetry Month.

 His novel Wild North was included in the list of best Mexican fiction of 2017 and published in the daily newspaper El Informador.

-He has been invited to deliver talks about his research at various institutions, including Emory University, the University of California, Texas State University, and Duke University.
+He has been invited to deliver talks about his research at various institutions, including Emory University, the University of California, The University of Leeds, Texas State University, and Duke University.

 Besides contributing on a regular basis to the online publications E-International Relations and Forum Nepantla, he is the creator of the online project Cyber~Texts.

 Education and teaching

-Laguna Correa graduated from the Escuela Nacional Preparatoria in 2001 after being forced to interrupt his studies due to the 1999 UNAM strike.He began his university studies at The School of Philosophy and Letters and The School of Political and Social Sciences of the National Autonomous University of Mexico, which is often cited as the most prestigious university of the Spanish-speaking world.
+Laguna Correa graduated from the Escuela Nacional Preparatoria in 2001 after being forced to interrupt his studies due to the 1999 UNAM strike.
+He began his university studies at The School of Philosophy and Letters and The School of Political and Social Sciences of the National Autonomous University of Mexico, which is often cited as the most prestigious university of the Spanish-speaking world.

 He completed his undergraduate education at Portland State University, where he received a double BA in Liberal Studies and Literature.
 In addition, he completed a Master of Fine Arts at the University of Pittsburgh and two M.A. degrees, one in Social Anthropology and another in Philosophy, both at the Autonomous University of Madrid.

 He was the recipient in 2014 of the K. Leroy Irvis Fellowship at the University of Pittsburgh, and in 2016 he received a doctoral degree (Ph.D.) in Cultural and Literary Studies from the University of North Carolina at Chapel Hill.
 He has held researching and teaching appointments at University of North Carolina at Chapel Hill, University of Pittsburgh, High Point University, the University of Denver, and Universidad del Valle de México.